-CLiP in practice
+CLiPP in practice

-CLiP requires planning, preparation and project management as it requires a cultural change in supporting and assessing learning, delivering care and perpetuating best practice.
+CLiPP requires planning, preparation and project management as it requires a cultural change in supporting and assessing learning, delivering care and perpetuating best practice.
 The GROW model of coaching (Whitmore 2012) by supervisors and peer-to-peer coaching by students underpins learning requiring reflection and reflexivity which is already bedded into the ethos of nursing and midwifery.

-Planning and preparation of staff if key, we have several models that can be shared and developed.
+Planning and preparation of staff is key, we have several models that can be shared and developed.
 Students are introduced to the concepts in the preparation for practice sessions and further prepared as part of placement induction.

 How it works

-Several students (e.g. 4/6) are allocated to a team on any particular shift, the Registered Nurse (RN) is responsible for a group of patients, however the care is primarily organised and delivered by students.
+Several students (e.g. 4/6) are allocated to a team on any particular shift, the practice supervisor is responsible for a group of patients, however the care is primarily organised and delivered by students.
 The

 Reflection sessions with all students take place once a week.